shrutipingale/IS_699_Project/README.md

 the list, and also move task from one list to another as well- to manage the project as it moves through different stages.

->>Build Setup
+## Build Setup

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload
 npm run serve

 Launch launch.json file and hit run.

-The file will run on the local host server http://localhost:8080/
+The file will run on the localhost server http://localhost:8080/